SkillerRaptor/hyper_engine/README.md

 -   [stb_image](https://github.com/nothings/stb/blob/master/LICENSE) Copyright (c) MIT, Sean Barrett 2017

 ## Contributing
+Pull requests are forbidden.
+This project is a learning project for myself and I want to do everything by my own.
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+If you still would like to change something, please open an issue first to discuss what you would like to change.
-Please make sure to update tests as appropriate.
+The change will then reviewed by myself and if I like the change I will implement it by my own.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)